Christopher P. Ramey

 THT: Anything else you’d like to share with us?

 CPR: My gratitude to all who have helped us succeed.
 And, of course, gratitude to every member in The Home Trust International.
-One need only look at the images on The Home Trust International site to see the extraordinary talent of the members.
+One need only look at the images on The Home Trust International website or Outdoor Luxury Design to see the extraordinary talent of the members.

-Ramey speaks on a wide range of topics across many categories; the common thread is loyalty, selling luxury and premium products to high net worth families.
-He’s spoken for Institut Supérieur de Luxe Paris, Politecnico di Milano, Asomercadeo in Colombia and LUXE Corp in Paris, Steinway, Luxury Portfolio as well as dozens of other organizations.
+- Teacher: Ramey has lectured for Institut Supérieur de Luxe Paris, Politecnico di Milano, Asomercadeo in Medellin Colombia and LUXE Corp in Paris, University of Miami, Steinway, Luxury Portfolio, many trade associations as well as dozens of other organizations.

-Ramey’s business experience includes past president of The Luxury Marketing Council Miami and The Luxury Marketing Council Palm Beach where he grew his chapters to be the second largest in the world.
-He is also the former president of International Design Guild, where he grew the organization from 15 showrooms to over 95 showrooms.
-Ramey is also the founder and former president of Savvi Formalwear, where he grew the organization to over 400 stores.
+- Business leader: Ramey’s business experience includes past president of The Luxury Marketing Council Miami and The Luxury Marketing Council Palm Beach where he grew his chapters to be the second largest in the world.
+He is also the former president of International Design Guild, where he grew the organization from 15 showrooms to over 95 showrooms, and founder and former president of Savvi Formalwear, where he grew the organization to over 400 stores.

-Ramey and his wife are originally from Pittsburgh, Pa and they reside in Palm Beach County, Florida.
+Ramey and his wife are originally from Pittsburgh, Pennsylvania and they reside in Stuart, Florida.